 The Accession Council

-An Accession Council is usually convened within 24 hours of the death of a Sovereign and is customarily held at St James’s Palace.
+An Accession Council is usually convened within 24 hours of the death of a Sovereign and is customarily held at St James’s Palace to make formal Proclamation of the death of the Monarch and the accession of the successor to the throne.
 The Accession Council should be held before Parliament meets, and Parliament should meet as soon as practicable after the death.

 The Accession Council, which is presided over by the Lord President of the Council, is divided into two parts:

-Formed of Privy Counsellors, Great Officers of State, the Lord Mayor and City Civic party, Realm High Commissioners, some senior civil servants and certain others invited to attend, and is held (without the Sovereign) to proclaim the new Sovereign and to make certain consequential Orders of Council mainly relating to the Proclamation;
+Formed of certain Privy Counsellors, Great Officers of State, the Lord Mayor and High Sheriffs of the City of London, Realm High Commissioners, some senior civil servants and certain others invited to attend, and is held (without the Sovereign) to formally announce the death of the Monarch and proclaim the succession of the new Sovereign and to make certain consequential Orders of Council mainly relating to the Proclamation.

 Accession Council Timings